Didyma: The temple of Apollo

 The Hellenistic temple had two predecessors.
-The first sacred building dedicated to Apollo was erected around 700 BC.
+The first sacred building dedicated to Apollo was erected around 700 BC by Ionian Greeks.
 It was probably a hekatompedos, which means 100 feet long.
 The width of this first sekos measured 10 meters.
 'Sekos' is Greek for ‘courtyard’; we can therefore deduce that the late geometric temple and its successors had never been roofed.
 The oldest temple of Apollo surrounded the sacred spring and the sacred laurel tree.
 This spring and tree formed the centre of the sanctuary for more than 1000 years.

 From the middle of the 6th century BC the Milesians raised a new temple and constructed a new altar for Apollo.
 Alas, of this temple only the foundations of the sekos wall survived.
 Though as a lot of late Archaic column fragments were found it was likely a Dipteros, which means the sekos was surrounded by two rows of columns.
 These Ionic columns were partly ornamented with reliefs like the columns of the temple of Artemis in Ephesus.

 In the western half of the sekos the remains of a small temple were found, the so-called Naiskos, which housed the cult statue of Apollo.
 The sacred spring in its original location was already dry by the 6th c.
 BC and had diverted its position to the eastern half of the sekos.
 In front of this late Archaic temple was a circular building erected to surround the altar for Apollo, which, according to Pausanias, was made of blood and ashes of the sacrificed animals.
 This circular building with the conical altar inside was used until the end of antiquity, whilst to the east and south of the temple stood a stoa for storing some of the famous donations of Apollo.